Why Counting Calories Sucks!

-At least in 80% or so of the population, where getting into a healthy weight range and keeping reasonably fit is probably the true objective, as opposed to looking context ready for the bodybuilding stage.
+At least in 80-90% or so of the population.
+Where getting into a healthy weight range and keeping reasonably fit is probably the true objective.
+As opposed to looking contest ready for the bodybuilding stage.

 Counting calories can certainly work for some people.
 In my experience, it’s usually people who are very numbers/stats oriented in the first place (math majors, accountants, computer science majors, etc…).

-There are lot of ins and outs that you have to be aware of to usually make it worthwhile.
-It’s seemingly more than other methods that think more long-term and more skills-based.
+There are lot of ins and outs mentioned about that you need to be aware of to make it worthwhile.
+The effort and skill level required is significantly higher than more than other methods like my skill based approach.

-Try some of these simple methods using your hand as quick marker, you’ll probably be just as close as an average calorie counter, but without the calculator, math, or app, extra work and stress.
+You can learn with less practice how to be just as close as the average calorie counter.
+Without the calculator, math, or app, extra work and stress.

-Even for those who do lose a bunch of weight quickly at first using more traditional calorie counting methods, the real challenge is staying there and you need skills to do that.
+Even for those who do lose a bunch of weight quickly using more traditional calorie counting methods.
+The real challenge is staying there and you need skills to do that.

-If you might need a little more help, look into a coach or mentor, and check out the Fitnack program
+If you need more than that, I encourage you find a coach or mentor.
+You can always check out the Fitnack online coaching program.

-It just probably shouldn’t be used as much as it is with most people, who in my experience find it overwhelming and complicated.
-And yes, few learn how to do it well, but you can’t force everyone to do something, even if it has validity.
+My contention is that it shouldn’t be used as much as it is.
+The majority of people in my experience find it overwhelming and complicated.
+We can’t force feed the method to everyone.
+Even if it has validity.